ossf/osv-schema/docs/schema.md

 `events`, `repo`.  `introduced`, `fixed`, and additional type-specific fields as needed.

 This field is required if `affected[].ranges[].type` is `GIT`.

+### affected[].ranges[].database_specific field

+The `ranges` object's `database_specific` field is a JSON object holding additional information about the range from which the record was obtained.
+The meaning of the values within the object is entirely defined by the database and beyond the scope of this document.

+Databases should only use this field to store additional context that may be useful in converting from the OSV format back into the original database representation.
+Values in this field have no effect on the [evaluation algorithm](#evaluation).

 ### affected[].ecosystem_specific field